 - 1 lime, halved and thinly sliced

-- 1/2 cup red grapes, optional
+- ½ cup red grapes, sliced in half, (optional)

 - tonic water or sparkling water to top off each drink

-In a large pitcher, stir all ingredients together, except sparkling water.
+- In a large pitcher, stir all ingredients together, except sparkling water.
 Add fruit to pitcher.

 - Chill for at least 2 hours, (and preferably overnight) to allow the flavours to blend.